SarfarazAhmed1012/expense_tracker_MERN_semester_project/README.md

-# ExpensesTracker_MERN_Stack_App
+# Expense Tracker using MERN
-In this project, we are going to learn how to make expense tracker application using Mongodb, Express, React and Node.
+This is our semester project for WEB ENGINEERING under the supervision of Mr. Qazi Abdul Samad.
+In this project we have used Mongodb, Express, React and Node.

 #### Cd into Server Folder and Start the Server First. ( make sure you install all node modules using